 But what does all of this mean?
 Well, an uptick in BIM adoption leads to greater demand for manufacturers to facilitate it.
 Here’s how>

 BIM is important for professionals in construction as it enables smoother workflows, smarter design decisions, and better buildings.
 However, the benefits of BIM go far beyond the direct stakeholders.

-See, the digital transformation of the building industry is important for the wellbeing of our planet and the people who inhabit it.
-So much so that the world leaders at COP26 dedicated a full day to discuss the built environment.
+See, the digital transformation of the building industry is important for the well-being of our planet and the people who inhabit it.
+So much so that the world leaders at COP26 dedicated a full day to discussing the built environment.
 But why's that?
-Because we can't handle the emerging uptick in building stock and the climate-eroding analog buildings methods of today.
+Because the world can't handle the emerging uptick in building stock and the climate-eroding analog buildings methods of today.
 BIM, on the other hand, offers data-driven predictability that enables us to build better buildings with fewer resources.